burggraf/javascript-require-for-supabase/README.md

 Enter **javascript-require-for-supabase**.

 Run the SQL contained in javascript-require-for-supabase.sql, and now you can use 'require()'.
-Since you don't have access to a file system, though you can't use npm install.
+Since you don't have access to a file system, though, you can't use npm install.
 So we need to have a way to load those neato node_modules.
 How do we do it?

 ## Method 1:  load from the web automatically
 This is the easiest (and preferred) method.